simdsoft/1kiss/README.md

 for example, if you download axmol and run it's setup.ps1, then:

-`axmol -p android -a arm64` can build any cmake based project in it's root directory
+`axmol -p android -a arm64` can build android for any cmake based project in it's root directory on any host OS(macOS, Linux, Windows)

 ## Used by